-- 1. Accounting systems in place, including Chart of Accounts, respond to the needs of the Government and function effectively; and - 2.
-The Treasury Accounting System comprehensively supports Government wide budget execution for proper accounts to be kept and maintained.
+- 1. Accounting systems, including Chart of Accounts, respond to the needs of the Government and function effectively; and - 2.
+The Treasury Accounting System comprehensively supports Government-wide budget execution for proper accounts to be kept and maintained.

-The above responsibilities were discharged as required and the accounts for the financial year (FY) 2019-2020 were closed on 30 September 2020 with the financial statements submitted to the Director of Audit within the period prescribed by FAA.
+The above responsibilities were discharged as required.
+The accounts for the financial year (FY) 2020-2021 were closed on 30 September 2021 and the FS were submitted to the Director of Audit within the period prescribed by FAA.